“It’s a beautiful day, turn off that TV and get outside.”

 Though Michigan law requires schools and municipalities to maintain playground equipment to a safe standard, parents and caregivers should still be alert to possible hazards.

-The first things to look at on a playground are the pieces of playground equipment themselves.
+The first things to look at on a playground safety list are the pieces of playground equipment themselves.
 Antiquated or poorly-maintained playscapes can present hazards in their…

 If all of those points are acceptably safe—the seesaws are far enough apart that small hands can’t be caught between them, and exposed bolts don’t extend more than a few threads beyond their securing nuts—what is the condition of the construction materials used?
 Is the wood sealed and splinter-free?
 Are exposed metal parts rounded smooth or is there visible rust?
 What are the conditions of the tire swings?
 Can you see the steel belts?
 If you wouldn’t want it on your car, you definitely don’t want your kid inside it.